-Specify the port number or press <Enter> to accept the default:
+Specify the port number or press <Enter> to accept the default value:

-8080
+8083

 '''

-8. If you are installing BigFix V9.5 or later, you can specify a name of the DB2 instance used by BigFix different from the name of the DB2 user.
+8. You can specify a name of the DB2 instance used by BigFix different from the name of the DB2 user.

 ''' DB2 instance name

 The DB2 instance used by the BigFix requires specific configuration for performance optimization.
 It is therefore suggested that you use a dedicated DB2 instance.